 Assisted Living And Memory Care

 Some facilities throughout Denver offer assisted living and memory care, all under the same roof or in the same complex.
 Often these areas are separate, so that a secure environment can be provided for the memory care residents.
-Activities and dining for assisted living and memory care residents might be combined or offered separately.
+Activities and dining for assisted living and memory care residents may be combined or offered separately.

 If you’re interested in senior living options in the Denver metro area, see also: